jonathan-mothe/jonathan-mothe/README.md

 ### What I'm doing :computer:

-I made some public contributions to open source projects.
-The most recent was the Focus Foxfooding campaign to test the new version of Firefox Focus.
+I have made some public contributions to open source projects.
+The most recent were the Focus Foxfooding campaign to test the new version of Firefox Focus and [Common Voice](https://commonvoice.mozilla.org/).
 I really like the open source initiative with the aim of making a difference and bringing benefits to people's lives.